pagkly/Zed/Investopedia4/How Investors can Perform Due Diligence on a Company.md

 ### Step 4: Valuation Multiples

 Many [[ratios]](https://www.investopedia.com/financial-edge/0910/6-basic-financial-ratios-and-what-they-tell-you.aspx) and financial metrics are used to evaluate companies, but three of the most useful are the [[price-to-earnings]](https://www.investopedia.com/terms/p/price-earningsratio.asp) (P/E) ratio, the [[price/earnings to growth]](https://www.investopedia.com/terms/p/pegratio.asp) (PEGs) ratio, and price-to-sales (P/S) ratio.
-These ratios are already calculated for you on websites such as Yahoo!
-Finance.
+These ratios are already calculated for you on websites such as Yahoo! [[Finance]].

 As you research ratios for a company, compare several of its competitors.
 You might find yourself becoming more interested in a competitor.

--   The P/E ratio gives you a general sense of how much expectation is built into the company's stock price.
+-   The P/E ratio gives you a general sense of how much expectation is built into the company's [[Stock|stock]] price.
 It's a good idea to examine this ratio over a few years to make sure that the current quarter isn't an aberration.
--   The [[price-to-book (P/B) ratio]](https://www.investopedia.com/terms/p/price-to-bookratio.asp), the enterprise multiple, and the price-to-sales (or revenue) ratio measure the valuation of the company in relation to its debt, annual revenues, and balance sheet.
+-   The [[price-to-book (P/B) ratio]](https://www.investopedia.com/terms/p/price-to-bookratio.asp), the [[Enterprise Multiple|enterprise multiple]], and the price-to-sales (or revenue) ratio measure the valuation of the company in relation to its [[Debt|debt]], annual revenues, and balance sheet.
 Peer comparison is important here because the healthy ranges differ from industry to industry.
--   The PEG ratio suggests expectations among investors for the company's future earnings growth and how it compares to the current earnings multiple.
-Stocks with PEG ratios close to one are considered fairly valued under normal market conditions.
+-   The PEG ratio suggests expectations among investors for the company's future earnings growth and how it compares to the current earnings multiple. [[Stocks]] with PEG ratios close to one are considered fairly valued under normal market conditions.

 ### Step 5: Management and Share Ownership